-Since turns of the coil 58 wind around a plurality of sections of the lower magnetic core 55b located throughout the system 52, a plurality of small (relative to the total magnetic flux generated by the system 52) electromagnetic forces are induced to act on the upper magnetic core 55a.
+Since turns of the coil 58 wind around a plurality of sections of the lower magnetic core 55b located throughout the system 52, a plurality of small (relative to the total magnetic flux generated by the system 52) electromagnetic 10forces are induced to act on the upper magnetic core 55a.
 These forces are distributed across the surface of the upper magnetic core 55a and are in the same direction.
-Therefore, the forces add together to induce a relatively large total electromagnetic force on the upper magnetic core 55a.
+Therefore, the forces add together to induce a relatively large total 15 electromagnetic force on the upper magnetic core 55a.
 As a result, if it is desirable for an electromagnetic force to be generated by the electromagnetic system 52, no single portion of the magnetic core 55b has to carry the entire magnetic flux generating this force.
-Instead, the many smaller electromagnetic forces generated by various portions of the system 52 can add up to equal or exceed the desired electromagnetic force.
-Furthermore, by varying the number of windings around the sections of magnetic core 55, it is possible to vary the strength of the generated force as a function of position, which may be desirable in some applications.
+Instead, the many smaller electromagnetic forces generated by various por-20 tions of the system 52 can add up to equal or exceed the desired electromagnetic force.
+Furthermore, by varying the number of windings around the sections of magnetic core 55, it is possible to vary the strength of the generated force as a function of position, which may be desirable in some 25 58 is planar with a vertical portion of the coil 58 interconapplications.

-Since no single portion of the electromagnetic system 52 20 needs to generate the desired total electromagnetic force, the electromagnetic system 52 of FIG. 2D can generate a sufficient electromagnetic force for most applications without encountering saturation problems, even though the size of magnetic core 55 is reduced to microfabricated levels.
-In 25 addition, since the coil 58 windings can be kept close to the magnetic core 55, leakage losses can be reduced.
-As a result, the electromagnetic system 52 of the second embodiment is particularly suited for microfabricated actuation devices, such as microrelays, for example, and any other type of 30 55, as depicted by FIG. 3A. microfabricated devices that utilize magnetic fluxes to generate electromechanical forces.
+Since no single portion of the electromagnetic system 52 needs to generate the desired total electromagnetic force, the electromagnetic system 52 of FIG. 2D can generate a sufficient electromagnetic force for most applications without encountering saturation problems, even though the size of magnetic core 55 is reduced to microfabricated levels.
+In addition, since the coil 58 windings can be kept close to the magnetic core 55, leakage losses can be reduced.
+As a result, the electromagnetic system 52 of the second embodiment is particularly suited for microfabricated actuation devices, such as microrelays, for example, and any other type of microfabricated devices that utilize magnetic fluxes to generate electromechanical forces.

-Generating a plurality of small electromagnetic forces distributed across a plurality of points is contrary to conrelatively large electromagnetic flux at a single location.
-Conventional electromagnets that fail to distribute an electromagnetic flux across a plurality of points are likely to saturate when the size of the electromagnet is reduced to generating a sufficient electromagnetic force for many applications.
+Generating a plurality of small electromagnetic forces distributed across a plurality of points is contrary to conventional electromagnets, which typically concentrate a relatively large electromagnetic flux at a single location.
+Conventional electromagnets that fail to distribute an electromagnetic flux across a plurality of points are likely to saturate when the size of the electromagnet is reduced to microfabricated levels and are, therefore, inadequate for generating a sufficient electromagnetic force for many applications.

 Furthermore, the geometry of the second embodiment enables each dimension of each section of core 55b to be comparable in magnitude to the other dimensions.
-45 Therefore, the geometry of the first embodiment efficiently allows the magnetic flux to flow through the magnetic cores 55a and 55b, as depicted by FIGS. 2A and 2D.
+Therefore, the geometry of the first embodiment efficiently allows the magnetic flux to flow through the magnetic cores 55 55a and 55b, as depicted by FIGS. 2A and 2D.

 Third Embodiment